 Berkeley Group Holdings plc (BKG) Ordinary Shares NPV

-The shares were little moved following the announcement.
+The shares were down 1.5% following the announcement.

 Unless otherwise stated estimates, including prospective yields, are a consensus of analyst forecasts provided by Thomson Reuters.
 These estimates are not a reliable indicator of future performance.
 Yields are variable and not guaranteed.
 Investments rise and fall in value so investors could make a loss.